ebuchman/blog/content/posts/ethical-investing.md

 For years I've felt that the vast majority of publicly available securities represent fundamentally socially irresponsible behaviour (ie. global military industrial financial capitalism), and I didn't really want anything to do with them.
-This is of course a big part of what led me, and so many others, to cryptocurrencies, which, despite a proliferation of degenerate behaviour among projects and participants, appear to be technology's best bet on fighting global sources of oppression and exploitation.
+This is of course a [big part of what led me][tweet-crypto-thesis], and so many others, to cryptocurrencies, which, despite a proliferation of degenerate behaviour among projects and participants, appear to be technology's best bet on fighting global sources of oppression and exploitation.
-But as the value of the dollar continues to plunge, I've been wondering more about what a socially responsible, or at least, less socially iresponsible portfolio of public securities might look like.
+But as I've accumulated some dollar denominated savings over the years, I've been wondering more about what a socially responsible, or at least, less socially irresponsible portfolio of public securities might look like.

 The art and science of [Socially Responsible Investing][SRI] seems to be dominated by ["ESG"][ESG], an amorphous and non-standardized rating system that scores